brodkemd/UC-Quantum-tools/README.md

             - `circuit:QuantumCircuit`: a qiskit quantum circuit **with no measurements in it**.
             - `show:boolean` (optional): a boolean indicating if you want to display the statevector in the UC_Quantum_Lab vscode extension (default is yes if using the extension).
         - **returns**:
-            - `statevector:list`: the statevector of the circuit in little endian format (this is how qiskit orders bits) in list form.
+            - `statevector:list[complex]`: the statevector of the circuit in little endian format (this is how qiskit orders bits) in list form.
 You do not have to use this return (just do not assign it to a variable).
         - **NOTE**: this function can be multiple times (whenever you can this function the statevector of the circuit up to the call will be created).
-        - **Example Useage**
+        - **Example Useage** (some ways to use it, not all)
             ```python
             from UC_Quantum_Lab.commands import state
             import qiskit